making-books-ren-today/summer_2020_UROP/README.md

 - Brainstorm features to aid analysis:
 	- for assignment 1 (on material features)
 	- for assignments 2-3 (potentially, on English contexts and comparisons)
-- Brainstorm (and put in Slack) questions for our librarians, esp. about vocabularies/data modeling
+- Brainstorm (and put in Slack) questions for Emilie Hardman, esp. about vocabularies/data modeling

+### **For Friday, June 26**
+- Bring questions about linked open data (presentation/discussion: Ece Turnator)
+- Review further 3 sample code repos for potential features to reflect/adapt
+- Prepare to discuss applicability of existing repos for your feature(s) of the project

+### **For Tuesday, June 30

 ### **Resources**
 - [GitHub tutorials](https://guides.github.com)